mia-platform/documentation/docs/runtime_suite/client-credentials/how-to-use.md

 This endpoint generates a new *client id* and *client secret* pair with given *applicationId*.
 It follows the RFC to [register to a client](https://tools.ietf.org/html/rfc7591).

-During the register, it is created the credentials in a specific db and collections, and a client using the given crud url.
-The *cilent* information are accessible from the crud, so it is possible to set a CMS page and change the permissions of the client directly from the CMS.
+During the register, it is created the credentials in a specific db and collections, and a client using the given CRUD URL.
+The *cilent* information are accessible from the CRUD, so it is possible to set a CMS page and change the permissions of the client directly from the CMS.

 It returns 201 when credential pair and client is correctly generated, 401 otherwise.